andorsk/awesome-decentralized-community/readme.md

   blockchain fair.
 - [Consensus](https://consensus2024.coindesk.com/) : Consensus is the world’s a
   large gathering focused on crypto and blockchain.
+- [DICE](https://diceurope.org/) : Intent to foster collaboration and work
+  together on the adoption of a dignified digital identity between governments, citizens, and companies across Europe.
 - [Decentralized Web Summit](https://indieweb.org/Decentralized_Web_Summit) :
   The Summit & meetup is a two-day event for high level discussions among leaders from around the globe working on decentralized technologies.